Zarrinan/Project2/readme.md

  ## Instructions

- To download the app and run it on your local host, click on `Clone or download` copy `Clone with SSH` link.
-On your local terminal go to the directory you want to copy this project and run the command `git clone [link you've copied]`.
-Go to the copied directory and run `npm run start`, and in your local browser enter `localhost:7000`.
-To restart the server run `npm run dev` on the command line.
+ To download the app and run it on your local host, click on `Clone or download` button, copy `Clone with SSH` link.
+On your local terminal, go to the directory you want to copy this project in, and run the command `git clone [link you've copied]`.
+Go to the copied directory and run `npm i` and then, `npm run start`, and in your local browser enter `localhost:7000`.
+To restart the server run `npm run dev` in the command line.